Medicare Finalizes COVID-19 Vaccine Payment Amounts

 On Nov.
-9, the U.S. Food and Drug Administration issued an Emergency Use Authorization (EUA) for the investigational monoclonal antibody therapy, bamlanivimab, for the treatment of mild-to-moderate COVID-19 in adults and pediatric patients who have tested positive for COVID-19 and who are at high risk for progressing to severe COVID-19 and/or hospitalization.
+9, the FDA issued an EUA for the investigational monoclonal antibody therapy, bamlanivimab, for the treatment of mild-to-moderate COVID-19 in adults and pediatric patients who have tested positive for COVID-19 and who are at high risk for progressing to severe COVID-19 and/or hospitalization.

 - Add-On Payments: The IFC establishes an add-on payment for cases involving the use of new COVID-19 treatments (e.g. bamlanivimab) under the Medicare Inpatient Prospective Payment System (IPPS).
 Effective for dates of service on or after Nov.
 2, 2020, until the end of the PHE for COVID-19, Medicare Part A will pay hospitals the lesser of (1) 65 percent of the operating outlier threshold for the claim or (2) 65 percent of the amount by which the costs of the case exceed the standard diagnosis-related group (DRG) payment, including the adjustment to the relative weight for certain cases that include the use of a drug or biological product authorized or approved for treating COVID-19, but not the operating outlier payments.

 - Separate Payments: The IFC establishes separate payment for new COVID-19 treatments under the Outpatient Prospective Payment System (OPPS) for the remainder of the PHE for COVID-19 when these treatments are provided at the same time as a Comprehensive Ambulatory Payment Classification (C-APC) service.

 CMS has released Medicare payment allowances and effective dates for COVID-19 monoclonal antibodies and their administration during the PHE for COVID-19.

 See a CMS special announcement for billing instructions.